SMH125194055/CV-Paysys-Competition/README.md

-# Fingertip Detection & Fingerprint Extraction
+# CV-Paysys-Competition

 ## Overview

-This project focuses on **Fingertip Detection** and **Fingerprint Extraction** using  **YOLO v11** .
+This project focuses on **Fingertip Detection** and **Fingerprint Extraction** using **YOLO v11**.
 The challenge involved processing a dataset of right and left-hand palm images, training an object detection model, identifying fingertips, cropping them, and extracting biometric fingerprints.

 ## Approach

 ### 1. Model Selection & Training

-* Leveraged experience with **YOLO models** from the Final Year Project.
+- Leveraged experience with **YOLO models** from the Final Year Project.
-* Used **YOLO v11** for precise fingertip detection.
+- Used **YOLO v11** for precise fingertip detection.
-* Utilized **Roboflow** for dataset management and preprocessing.
+- Utilized **Roboflow** for dataset management and preprocessing.
-* Trained the model on a custom dataset for 30 epochs.
+- Trained the model on a custom dataset for 30 epochs.

 ### 2. Image Processing & Feature Extraction

-* Applied **OpenCV** for image preprocessing and segmentation.
+- Applied **OpenCV** for image preprocessing and segmentation.
-* Cropped detected fingertip regions for further analysis.
+- Cropped detected fingertip regions for further analysis.
-* Extracted high-definition  **biometric fingerprint features** .
+- Extracted high-definition **biometric fingerprint features**.

 ## Sample Images